Hans Joas

 Hans Joas (/ˈjoʊɑːs/; [ˈjoːas]; born November 27, 1948) is a German sociologist and social theorist.

-Hans Joas is Ernst Troeltsch Professor for the Sociology of Religion at the Humboldt University of Berlin.
-From 2011 until 2014 he was a Permanent Fellow at the Freiburg Institute for Advanced Studies (FRIAS); from 2002 until 2011 he was the Director of the Max Weber Centre for Advanced Cultural and Social Studies at the University of Erfurt.
-Since 2000 he has also been Visiting Professor of Sociology and Social Thought and a Member of the Committee on Social Thought at the University of Chicago.
+Since 2014, Hans Joas has been Ernst Troeltsch Professor for the Sociology of Religion at the Humboldt University of Berlin.
+From 2011 until 2014, he was a Permanent Fellow at the Freiburg Institute for Advanced Studies (FRIAS); from 2002 until 2011, he was the Director of the Max Weber Center for Advanced Cultural and Social Studies at the University of Erfurt.
+Since 2000, he has also been Visiting Professor of Sociology and Social Thought and a Member of the Committee on Social Thought at the University of Chicago.
 Hans Joas is Ordinary Member of the Berlin-Brandenburgische Akademie der Wissenschaften.